blacksaildivision/lamponsteroids/roles/git/README.md

  - `git_build_user`
  - `git_build_group`

-You should set the to an existing user and group it cannot be root.
+You should set them to an existing user and group it cannot be root.
 Compiling software from root account can have serious security impacts.
 By default it's set to `developer`.
 If you are using whole LampOnSteroids project, such user will be created in `centos` role.
 If you only use git role, make sure that you set these variables correctly.